Chrysalix Venture Capital

 Seed Round in 2024

-Rithmik Solutions Ltd. is a Montreal-based company that specializes in developing software solutions for the mining industry, focusing on predictive maintenance for mobile mining equipment.
-Founded in 2017, Rithmik offers an artificial intelligence-driven platform that analyzes equipment health by creating a virtual model of healthy assets, which runs alongside their physical counterparts.
-This system detects even minor deviations from optimal performance, providing clients with actionable insights to enhance equipment uptime and reduce maintenance costs.
-By leveraging AI technology, Rithmik Solutions aims to optimize productivity and profitability for its clients in the mining sector.
+Rithmik Solutions Ltd. is a Montreal-based company that specializes in developing software solutions tailored for the mining industry.
+Founded in 2017, Rithmik focuses on predictive maintenance for mobile mining equipment through its artificial intelligence platform.
+The company's flagship product, the Asset Health Analyzer, utilizes AI to monitor equipment health by creating a virtual model of a healthy asset alongside its physical counterpart.
+This innovative approach allows for the early detection of deviations from optimal performance, thereby providing insights that help clients reduce maintenance costs and increase equipment uptime.
+Rithmik Solutions is dedicated to enhancing productivity and profitability within the mining sector through its advanced analytics systems.

 Venture Round in 2023